subframe7536/kysely-sqlite-tools/packages/dialect-wasm/README.md

 #### `OfficialWasmDialect`: performance

-you can choose to use [OPFS](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API#origin_private_file_system) as backend storage(your server must response [COOP and COEP](https://sqlite.org/wasm/doc/trunk/persistence.md#coop-coep) in header), which is recommended officially (see [this](https://sqlite.org/forum/forumpost/59097f57cbe647a2d1950fab93e7ab82dd24c1e384d38b90ec1e2f03a2a4e580) and [this](https://sqlite.org/forum/forumpost/8f50dc99149a6cedade784595238f45aa912144fae81821d5f9db31965f754dd)) and **only work in WebWorker**.
+you can choose to use [OPFS](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API#origin_private_file_system) as backend storage(for some vfs, your server must response COOP and COEP in header, see [doc](https://sqlite.org/wasm/doc/trunk/persistence.md#coop-coep)), which is recommended officially (see [this](https://sqlite.org/forum/forumpost/59097f57cbe647a2d1950fab93e7ab82dd24c1e384d38b90ec1e2f03a2a4e580) and [this](https://sqlite.org/forum/forumpost/8f50dc99149a6cedade784595238f45aa912144fae81821d5f9db31965f754dd)) and **only work in WebWorker**.

 #### `WaSqliteDialect`: polyfill